schellingerhout/schellingerhout.github.io/_posts/2017-11-22-activeobject-pattern1.md

 end;
 {% endhighlight %}

-We no longer need to subclass TMethodRequest, but how we return Futures?
-First, let us define the implementation of of our TFutureValue<T> generic class:
+We no longer need to subclass `TMethodRequest`, but how we return Futures?
+First, let us define the implementation of of our `TFutureValue<T>` generic class:

 {% highlight pascal %}
   TFutureValue<T> = class(TInterfacedObject, IFutureValue<T>)
   private
     FResult: T;
     function GetValue: T;
-    // synchronization details omited public
+    // synchronization covered in Part 3 of this series public
     procedure SetValue(AResult: T); // called when method request is invoked property Value: T read GetValue;